Tahmeed-Asaad/Football-Buzz/README.md

  </div>

  ## Setup

-'Medical_Assistant.java' file should be built at first using any Java supported IDE.
-During building if some libraries are missing then
-'MEDICAL ASSISTANT\APACHE LANG3 LIBRARY\commons-lang3-3.6\commons-lang3-3.6.jar' file should be imported.
-XAMPP server should be setup locally.Then using 'phpMyAdmin' a database named 'medical_assistant' should be created from there the 'REQUIRED SQL TABLE\medical_assistant (1).sql' file should be imported.
-Now the project is ready to run.
+XAMPP server should be set up locally.
+Then using 'phpMyAdmin' a database named 'projectf' should be created from there the 'project.sql' file should be imported.
+The whole project folder should be copied to the 'htdocs' folder of the XAMPP installation directory.
+After that in the web browser 'http://localhost/Football Buzz/filename.php' should be typed to access any page according to the file name.